feliperiosg/STORM2/README.md

 - Simulates (circular) rainfall storms from a set of PDFs (Probability Density Functions).
 - PDFs easily defined by the user (or retrieved from gauge data).
 - Shapefile (SHP) of the catchment required.
-- Provided a Digital Elevation Model (DEM), simulates rainfall storms with regard to altitude/elevation.
+- Provided a Digital Elevation Model (DEM), simulates rainfall storms with regard to elevation.
 - Spatial resolution (and CRS - Coordinate Reference System) customizable.
 - Spatial operations under a raster framework, which adds speed, versatility, and scalability.
 - Optimal output storing in [NetCDF](https://www.unidata.ucar.edu/software/netcdf/) format.